 - Heat oil in a large cast-iron skillet or large non-stick pan over medium-high heat and add slices of pork to the pan once hot.
 Cook for 2-3 minutes per side until they are golden brown.
 Set aside.

-- If sauce does not thicken, add together cornstarch and cold water together in a small dish.
+- If the sauce does not thicken, add together cornstarch and cold water together in a small dish.
 Add it to the pan over high heat and stir.
 Once you have reached the desired consistency, add pork back to the pan and allow it to warm before serving.

 Nutrition InformationYield 8 Serving Size 1